process-analytics/bpmn-visualization-examples/README.md

 - [Apply CSS classes](examples/custom-behavior/apply-css-classes/README.md) - highlight elements and paths on demand on the BPMN diagram
 - [Attach tooltip and popover to BPMN elements](examples/custom-behavior/javascript-tooltip-and-popover/README.md) - interact with the BPMN Diagram to display additional information
 - [Select elements by BPMN kind](examples/custom-behavior/select-elements-by-bpmn-kind/README.md) - to select elements by BPMN kind and register custom behaviour on found elements
+- [Open a call activity from a main BPMN Diagram on a modal](examples/custom-behavior/call-activity-with-modal-on-mouse-over/README.md) - interact with a diagram to open the details of a Call Activity on a modal
+- [Open a call activity from a main BPMN Diagram on a tab (of the page)](examples/custom-behavior/call-activity-with-tabs-on-click/README.md) - interact with a diagram to open the details of a Call Activity in a tab (of the page)
+- [Open a call activity from a main BPMN Diagram on the same container](examples/custom-behavior/call-activity-with-reload-on-dblclick/README.md) - interact with a diagram to load the details of a Call Activity in the same container

 ### Miscellaneous examples